Grand Marnier: Cuvée du Centenaire

 Cuvée du Centenaire ("Centennial Edition") was first released in limited quantities in 1927 to commemorate the 100th anniversary.
 It is made with up to 25-year-old fine cognacs and is consumed neat.
 On average, Cuvée du Centenaire is $145 per bottle.

 Cuvée Spéciale Cent Cinquantenaire

 The Cuvée Spéciale Cent Cinquantenaire ("Special Sesquicentennial Edition") was created in 1977 to honor the 150th anniversary of the brand and is currently the most expensive variety of Grand Marnier.
 It is made with up to 50-year-old cognacs in frosted glass bottles featuring hand-painted Art Nouveau decorations.
 In 2005, it was marketed with the slogan "Hard to find, impossible to pronounce, and prohibitively expensive."

 Cuvée Louis-Alexandre Marnier-Lapostolle

 Cuvée Louis-Alexandre Marnier-Lapostolle is a special tribute to the founder of Grand Marnier, Louis-Alexandre Marnier Lapostolle.
 Made from 82% Cognac and 18% orange liqueur, it has a rich intensity of macerated citrus combined with the warming flavors of Cognac, pine, and Earl Grey tea on the finish.

-Use
+Uses

 As a cordial

 Grand Marnier is commonly consumed "neat" as a liqueur or a digestif.